SpEcHiDe/PyroGramBot/README.md

 - This is because of `pyrogram.errors.API_ID_PUBLISHED_FLOOD`
     - `APP_ID`:   You can get this value from https://my.telegram.org
     - `API_HASH`:   You can get this value from https://my.telegram.org
-- The userbot will work without setting the non-mandatory environment variables.
+- The userbot should work without setting the non-mandatory environment variables.
 - Please report any issues to the support group: [@SpEcHlDe](https://t.me/joinchat/AHAujEjG4FBO-TH-NrVVbg)